brian32768/traccar/README.md

 You edit it per instructions here: https://www.traccar.org/configuration-file/

 I included the h2 file to allow using the default H2 database, which I know nothing about.
-I made the traccar_mysql.xml file to use MySQL, which I actually understand.
+I made the traccar_mysql.xml and traccar_mysql_with_passwords.xml files to use MySQL, which I actually understand.
+H2 works but hey, I use MySQL.
-Then I switched back to using H2, because I got tired of fighting with the XML file when migrating to SWARM.

 == Use OpenCage Geocoder